why AstraZeneca PLC [AZN] is a Good Choice for Investors After New Price Target of $63.60

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for AZN shares is $63.60 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on AZN stock is a recommendation set at 1.50.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.

-Argus have made an estimate for AstraZeneca PLC shares, keeping their opinion on the stock as Hold, with their previous recommendation back on April 12, 2021.
-The new note on the price target was released on March 16, 2021, representing the official price target for AstraZeneca PLC stock.
+JP Morgan have made an estimate for AstraZeneca PLC shares, keeping their opinion on the stock as Overweight, with their previous recommendation back on August 12, 2021.
+The new note on the price target was released on April 12, 2021, representing the official price target for AstraZeneca PLC stock.

-AstraZeneca PLC [AZN] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -1.78.
-With this latest performance, AZN shares dropped by -5.48% in over the last four-week period, additionally plugging by 12.58% over the last 6 months – not to mention a rise of 1.71% in the past year of trading.
+AstraZeneca PLC [AZN] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 4.24.
+With this latest performance, AZN shares gained by 3.45% in over the last four-week period, additionally plugging by 15.45% over the last 6 months – not to mention a rise of 6.45% in the past year of trading.

 The progress of the company may be observed through the prism of EPS growth rate, while Wall Street analysts are focusing on predicting the 5-year EPS growth rate for AZN.
 When it comes to the mentioned value, analysts are expecting to see the 5-year EPS growth rate for AstraZeneca PLC go to 20.20%.

-There are presently around $46,073 million, or 14.20% of AZN stock, in the hands of institutional investors.
-The top three institutional holders of AZN stocks are: PRICE T ROWE ASSOCIATES INC /MD/ with ownership of 59,730,253, which is approximately 173.24% of the company’s market cap and around 0.50% of the total institutional ownership; BLACKROCK INC., holding 51,092,047 shares of the stock with an approximate value of $2.88 billion in AZN stocks shares; and PRIMECAP MANAGEMENT CO/CA/, currently with $2.81 billion in AZN stock with ownership of nearly -0.391% of the company’s market capitalization.
+There are presently around $51,895 million, or 14.30% of AZN stock, in the hands of institutional investors.
+The top three institutional holders of AZN stocks are: PRICE T ROWE ASSOCIATES INC /MD/ with ownership of 69,492,589, which is approximately 16.344% of the company’s market cap and around 0.50% of the total institutional ownership; WELLINGTON MANAGEMENT GROUP LLP, holding 48,714,646 shares of the stock with an approximate value of $2.86 billion in AZN stocks shares; and PRIMECAP MANAGEMENT CO/CA/, currently with $2.86 billion in AZN stock with ownership of nearly -2.422% of the company’s market capitalization.

 >> 7 Top Picks for the Post-Pandemic Economy <<